junxit/us-congress-bills-115/metadata.md

 - 2018-02-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S1130)
 - 2018-02-14 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S1130)
 - 2018-02-14 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S1130)
+- 2018-02-15 — Message on Senate action sent to the House.
+- 2018-02-16 — Received in the House.
+- 2018-02-16 — Referred to the House Committee on Veterans' Affairs.
+- 2018-02-16 — Referred to the Subcommittee on Health.